itential/ipctl/docs/configuration-reference.md

 named `assets`, the environment variable would be `IPCTL_REPOSITORY_ASSETS_REFERENCE`.

 #### url

 Provides the full URL to the git repository to use for this named repository object.
-This cofniguration setting accepts any valid git URL format including:
+This configuration setting accepts any valid git URL format including:

 - SSH Transport URLs
 - Git Transport URLs
 - HTTP/S Transport URLs
 - Local Transport URLs

-The default value for `url` is `null`
+The default value for `url` is `null`.

 #### private_key

 Configures the private key to use when authenticating to the git repository over SSH.
 This value contains the actual private key.

-Note: This configuration setting is mutually exclusive with `private_key_file`
+Note: This configuration setting is mutually exclusive with `private_key_file`.

-The default value for `private_key` is `null`
+The default value for `private_key` is `null`.

 #### private_key_file

-Conifgures the path to the file containing the private key to use when authenticating to the repository over SSH.
+Configures the path to the file containing the private key to use when authenticating to the repository over SSH.

 Note: This configuration setting is mutually exclusive with `private_key`.

-The default value for `private_key_file` is `null`
+The default value for `private_key_file` is `null`.

 #### reference

 Configures the git reference to use with this named repository.
 The git reference can be a git branch, tag or specific SHA.
 If this value is not configured, the default branch configured on the server will be used.

-The default value for `reference` is `null`
+The default value for `reference` is `null`.

 #### name

 Configures the name to be included in commit messages when using the `push` command.

-The default value for `name` is `null`
+The default value for `name` is `null`.

 #### email

 Configures the email address to include in commit messages created when using the `push` command.

-The default value for `email` is `null`
+The default value for `email` is `null`.